yan7-psu/Spiking-Artificial-Ant/README.md

 # Network Architecture

-The Spiking Neural network is comprised of SLSTM neurons, which allows the network to have memory.
-The network is comprised of a input layer, 1 hidden layer and 1 output layer.
-The input layer consists for 69 neuron which represent the state of the ant.
-The output layer conists of 3 neurons which map to an action that the ant can take.
+The Spiking Neural Network (SNN) is composed of SLSTM neurons, enabling the network to retain memory.
+The architecture consists of an input layer, one hidden layer, and an output layer.
+The input layer contains 69 neurons, representing the state of the ant.
+The output layer has 3 neurons, each corresponding to a possible action the ant can take.

 # Results
 ** WIP **